mageplaza/magento-2-share-cart-graphql/README.md

 # Magento 2 Share Cart GraphQL / PWA

+Magento 2 Share Cart GraphQL is now a part of the Mageplaza Share Cart extension that adds GraphQL features; this supports PWA Studio.
+In other words, Mageplaza Share Cart for Magento 2 now enables getting and pushing data on the website with GraphQL.

 [Mageplaza Share cart for Magento 2](https://www.mageplaza.com/magento-2-share-cart/) is an effective solution to let customers promote your products by sharing their carts with others.

 The extension makes it easy for customers to share what they bought with their friends and family.
 The Share cart button will be displayed on the mini cart and shopping cart page.
 Customers can see the button right after adding the products to their cart and click on it to start sharing the cart.